External Ids for STAT4 Gene

 GeneCards Summary for STAT4 Gene

 STAT4 (Signal Transducer And Activator Of Transcription 4) is a Protein Coding gene.
-Diseases associated with STAT4 include systemic lupus erythematosus 11 and polyarticular onset juvenile idiopathic arthritis.
-Among its related pathways are Akt Signaling and GPCR Pathway.
+Diseases associated with STAT4 include systemic lupus erythematosus 11 and oligoarticular juvenile arthritis.
+Among its related pathways are Integrin Pathway and ERK Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT1.
+An important paralog of this gene is STAT2.

 UniProtKB/Swiss-Prot for STAT4 Gene